 HHRAM will accurately grasp potential conflicts of interest with the sponsor group, etc. If there is a potential conflict of interest with regards to transactions, HHRAM will appropriately manage such conflict of interest by having the Compliance Department verify the transaction prior to execution pursuant to laws and regulations as well as internal rules, and, when necessary, having the Compliance Committee that includes outside experts deliberate in advance while also obtaining prior approval at HHR’s Executive Meeting.

-The asset management remuneration system will be changed for the purpose of improving investor value.
+The management remuneration system has been changed for the purpose of improving investor value.

 |Management Remuneration 1||Total assets at end of previous fiscal period × 0.15％|